Loren Aragon

 Loren Aragon is a Native American fashion designer from Acoma Pueblo whose work is inspired by Acoma pottery and culture.
-His ACONAV couture brand is known for its asymetrical designs, patterns and materials such as silk and leather that blend cultural ideas with modern silhouettes.
+His ACONAV couture brand is known for its asymmetrical designs, patterns and materials such as silk and leather that blend cultural ideas with modern silhouettes.

 Education

 In 1998, Aragon moved to Arizona to attend Arizona State University; in 2004 he received a BSE degree in mechanical engineering.
 While working as an engineer in Phoenix, he taught himself garment construction and fashion design by deconstructing and reverse-engineering dresses.
 He worked as an engineer for 13 years before becoming a fashion designer.

 Work

 Aragon grew up observing his mother and aunt create traditional Acoma garments.
 He began making jewelry, but later, after researching traditional Pueblo designs at the School for Advanced Research in Santa Fe, decided to pursue a career in fabric and fashion design.
 His garments often incorporate traditional Pueblo elements such as red sashes, manta, and single-shouldered black sash dresses worn at coming of age cultural events when girls are elevated to womenhood.

 Aragon's first full collection of 20 pieces premiered in December 2014.
 He cites Virgil Ortiz and Alexander McQueen as his creative influences.
 In addition to the runway Aragon has exhibited his fashion designs in art venues including the National Museum of the American Indian, Poeh Museum at Pojoaque Pueblo, the Museum of Indian Arts and Culture, the Phoenix Indian Center, Epcot Center, and other venues.